Does car insurance cover lightning strikes?

 Compare car insurance quotes by using our free rate tool above.
 It’s free and fast!

-As for how much damage, it depends on whether the lightning was a direct strike or if it bounced off of another object.
+As for how much damage it causes, it depends on whether the lightning was a direct strike or if it bounced off of another object.
 It will also depend on where on the car the strike hits.

 Some states across the U.S. are more prone to lightning strikes than others.
 Most of the top cities that are lightning-prone are found in the South.
 If you live in or are visiting one of the southern states, it’s important to know what lightning can do to your car.